6th Summit of the Non-Aligned Movement

 The 6th Summit of the Non-Aligned Movement took place on 3–9 September 1979 in Havana, the capital city of Cuba.
 93 countries took part in the summit.
 It was the first NAM summit which took place in one Iberoamerican country.
 The event was marked by political and ideological divisions among the non-aligned countries.
 The organizer wanted to use the event to propose "a natural alliance" between the movement and the Eastern Bloc causing strong resistance from some members, particularly SFR Yugoslavia.
-While both Cuba and Yugoslavia were at the time nominally socialist states, they took substantially different position in world politics with Cuba perceiving United States and Yugoslavia perceiving Soviet Union as the main threat to its independence.
+While both Cuba and Yugoslavia were at the time socialist states, they took substantially different position in world politics with Cuba perceiving the United States and Yugoslavia perceiving the Soviet Union as the main threat to its independence.

 SFR Yugoslavia, then one of the most active members of the movement, accused the Soviet Union and its allies for creation of divisions and efforts to manipulate the movement.
 Despite the strong hospitality that Yugoslav delegation received in Havana, Budimir Lončar was suspicious about further statements during the summit, as he had received a copy of Fidel Castro's speech in advance via Cuban Minister of Foreign Affairs and his personal friend, Isidoro Malmierca Peoli.
 Castro's strong words caused representative of China Wang Zhanyuan as well as the representative from the United States Interests Section in Havana to leave the conference room.
 The delegation of Sri Lanka, the host country of the previous 5th Summit of the Non-Aligned Movement, perceived the opening speech as deficient in showing appropriate level of statecraft, and the delegation of India described it as completely irresponsible.
 The Indian minister of foreign affairs warned the President of Cuba that he could not be aligned with one foot and non-aligned with another.
 The delegation of Indonesia commented that Castro was threatening everyone at the summit.
 President of Zambia Kenneth Kaunda distanced himself from Castro's comments on Southeast Asia and underlined that the political left and the center can oppose imperialism.
 Hostilities and divisions disappointed the delegation of Burma to the extent that they decided to leave the NAM altogether, which was perceived as one of the strongest gestures of the summit, with some other countries such as Argentina considering the same move.
 President of Panama Arístides Royo underlined Josip Broz Tito's support on the process leading to the Torrijos–Carter Treaties, which convinced his country to join the NAM.
 After the speech by the representative of Egypt, Boutros Boutros-Ghali, the host decided to give the floor only to critics of the country and the Camp David Accords, with attacks from Madagascar, Iraq, Ethiopia, Iran, Angola, Vietnam, the Palestine Liberation Organization, the People's Republic of the Congo, and Benin following one after the other.